Perspective | Can the Developer's Phased Guarantee Liability Be Exempted After Pre-Registration of Mortgage?

 Viewpoint 3: Developers have the right to require homebuyers to fulfill their obligation to complete mortgage registration in order to terminate their own liabilities.

-If the commercial property meets the conditions for real estate registration, the developer may, as stipulated in the contract, request the buyer to cooperate in handling the property ownership and mortgage registration.
+If the commercial property meets the conditions for real estate registration, the developer may, according to the contract terms, request the buyer to cooperate in handling the property ownership and mortgage registration.
 If the buyer refuses to cooperate, resulting in the incomplete mortgage registration, the developer shall still remain liable for the guarantee obligation; however, the developer can pursue legal action to compel the buyer to fulfill the registration obligation, thereby terminating its liability.

-3. Why is the developer's phased guarantee responsibility not waived after the pre-mortgage registration has been completed?
+3. Why has the developer's phased guarantee responsibility not been waived after the pre-mortgage registration has been completed?

 Article 221, Paragraph 2 of the Civil Code of the People's Republic of China stipulates: "After a pre-registration is made, if the creditor's right is extinguished or no application for registration is filed within ninety days from the date when real estate registration can be carried out, the pre-registration shall become invalid."

-Article 52, Paragraph 1 of the "Interpretation by the Supreme People's Court on the Application of the Security System under the Civil Code of the People's Republic of China" stipulates: "After the parties have completed the pre-registration of a mortgage, if the holder of the pre-registration right requests priority payment from the mortgaged property, but upon examination, circumstances such as the failure to complete the initial registration of ownership for the building, inconsistency between the property subject to pre-registration and the property registered at the time of initial ownership registration, or the expiration of the pre-registration of the mortgage—thus rendering the conditions for formal mortgage registration unmet—the people's court shall not grant support.
-However, if the examination confirms that the initial registration of ownership for the building has indeed been completed and there is no other reason for the pre-registration to have lapsed, the people's court shall grant support and shall recognize that the mortgage right was established from the date of the pre-registration."
+Article 52, Paragraph 1 of the "Interpretation by the Supreme People's Court on the Application of the Security System under the Civil Code of the People's Republic of China" stipulates: "After the parties have completed the pre-registration of mortgage, if the holder of the pre-registration right requests priority payment from the mortgaged property, but upon examination, circumstances such as the failure to register the initial ownership of the building, inconsistency between the property subject to pre-registration and the property registered for initial ownership, or the expiration of the pre-registration of mortgage—thus rendering the conditions for formal mortgage registration unmet—are found to exist, the people's court shall not grant support.
+However, if it is verified that the initial registration of the building's ownership has indeed been completed and no grounds for invalidating the pre-registration exist, the people's court shall grant support and shall recognize that the mortgage right was established from the date of the pre-registration."

-From the perspective of contractual agreements, the "Personal Housing Loan and Guarantee Contract" typically stipulates that "the developer, as the guarantor providing phased guarantee, shall bear joint and several liability for the principal and interest of the loan in question until the formal mortgage registration procedures are completed; thereafter, the developer's guarantee responsibility will be discharged."
-According to this provision, the developer's phased guarantee obligation is only relieved once the formal mortgage registration has been successfully processed.
+From the perspective of contractual agreements, the "Personal Housing Loan and Guarantee Contract" typically stipulates that "the developer, as the guarantor for the phased guarantee, shall provide a phased joint and several liability guarantee for the principal and interest of the loan involved; however, once the formal mortgage registration procedures are completed, the developer will be released from its guarantee obligations."
+According to this agreement, the developer's phased guarantee responsibility is only discharged after the official mortgage registration has been duly processed.

 IV.
-From a Lawyer's Perspective: How to Safeguard Developers' Rights in Practice?
+Lawyer's Perspective: How to Protect Developers' Rights in Practice?

-After the above analysis, from both a legal perspective and according to the contractual agreement, the developer's phased guarantee responsibility is, in principle, only discharged after the formal mortgage registration of the property has been completed (confirming the bank's ownership of the mortgage right).
+After the above analysis, from both a legal perspective and according to the contractual agreement, the developer's phased guarantee liability is, in principle, only discharged after the formal mortgage registration of the property has been completed (confirming the bank's ownership of the mortgage right).
 However, in practice, the initiative to obtain the property ownership certificate (small certificate) rests with the homebuyer, while the decision on when to proceed with the formal mortgage registration lies jointly with both the bank and the homebuyer.
-When either the buyer or the bank fails to fulfill their obligations to register the property and secure the mortgage rights, the developer, objectively speaking, lacks any mandatory means to seek redress.
-Moreover, requiring the developer to continue bearing the phased guarantee responsibility even when the failure to complete the formal mortgage registration—or the resulting invalidation of the preliminary mortgage registration—is not attributable to the developer itself—would clearly violate principles of fairness and good faith, as well as contradict the original intent behind the phased joint and several guarantee contract signed among the developer, the homebuyer, and the bank.
+When either the buyer or the bank fails to fulfill their obligations to register the property and secure the mortgage rights, the developer objectively lacks any mandatory means to seek redress.
+Moreover, requiring the developer to continue bearing the phased guarantee responsibility even when the failure to complete the formal mortgage registration—or the resulting invalidation of the preliminary mortgage—stems not from the developer's fault, would clearly violate principles of fairness, good faith, and the original intent behind the phased joint and several guarantee contract signed by the developer, homebuyer, and bank.

 So, when banks or homebuyers fail to promptly complete the formal mortgage registration, how should developers safeguard their legitimate rights and interests?